viggo-wellme/exam.net-gpt3-cheat/README.md

 # GTP3-cheat
 ### A chrome extension that allows you to cheat on exam.net using OpenAi's API.
 # READ BEFORE USING!
-I am not responsible for any consequences that may arise from the use of this software.
-The use of this software is at your own risk.
+<ins>__I (https://github.com/viggo-wellme) am not responsible for any consequences that may arise from the use of this software.__</ins> The use of this software is at your own risk.
 It is your responsibility to comply with all relevant laws and school policies regarding academic integrity and cheating.
-If you are caught using this software, it is your sole responsibility to face any consequences that may result.
-By using this software, you acknowledge that you understand and accept these terms.
+If you are caught using this software, it is your sole responsibility to face any consequences that may result. <ins>__By using this software, you acknowledge that you understand and accept these terms.__</ins>

 ## How to install